-SEM is a new and dynamic speciality offering a unique training programme, which encompasses clinical and sports arena environments at home and abroad.
+SEM is a new and dynamic speciality offering a unique training programme, which encompasses clinical, research and performance medicine.

 Physical inactivity is a major global public health problem and SEM is uniquely placed to address this, integrating regular exercise into primary and secondary prevention of disease.